justinmeiners/justinmeiners.github.io/thinking-styles/README.md

 There is still an experimental aspect to math (some mathematicians prefer more experimentation than others), it just isn't like interacting with a computer and passively observing output.
-When you don't know where to go on a problem, you study examples and try to discern patterns.
+When you don't know where to go, you study examples and try to discern patterns.
 This is very engaging work as you must be the one to construct the examples.
 The most insight comes from exotic examples, that push things to the extreme, and take some creativity to come up with.